Czermin, Podkarpackie Voivodeship

 Czermin is a village in Mielec County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Czermin.
-It lies approximately 10 km north-west of Mielec and 59 km north-west of the regional capital Rzeszów.

 The village was first mentioned in 1190.
 After the First Partition of Poland in a part of the village, in the course of Josephine colonization, ethnic Germans, dominationally mixed (Roman Catholic, Lutheran and Calvinist) settled here in 1783.